 B.A., M.A. in Pathokinesiology, Developmental Disabilities Pediatrics Focus

 In addition to the above programs, the Coles collection supports the missions of varied centers and consortia such as the Center for Nursing Research, the Hartford Institute for Geriatric Nursing, and the Consortium of New York Geriatric Education Centers, which focus on care of the elderly, and the Interdisciplinary Consortium on Substance Abuse (ICSA) with membership representative of the schools of Education (Division of Nursing, Department of Health Studies), Medicine, Law, Graduate School of Public Service, College of Arts and Sciences and the School of Social Work.

-Based on the NYU Libraries Strategic Plan, Vision Theme II, Goal A: "Build and maintain collections in all appropriate formats that support the academic priorities of a first-rate research university," the Medical and Health Sciences Policy is designed to be flexible and responsive to user needs.
+Based on the NYU Libraries Strategic Plan, Strategic Goal 4, Outcome 3: "We provide intellectual access to all library collections in a manner that fully meets the needs of our users," the Medical and Health Sciences Policy is designed to be flexible and responsive to user needs.
 Input from faculty and students is welcome.
 The policy should not be rigidly interpreted, but is to be used as a guideline to meet user needs in a dynamic and responsive way in order to keep pace with advances in technology and changes in progress that continue to transform healthcare and information retrieval.

 LanguagesPrimarily English; English translations of material in major European languages are included.
 Periodicals are primarily U.S. publications; British, Canadian, and Australian titles are acquired selectively.
 An effort is made to collect materials to support healthcare professionals' interaction with non-English speaking populations.